weblancaster/python-studies/README.md

 Unit tests in python using pytest, at first I just want to run a simple test

 ### Day 30
-Started adding unit test to solshal-scrapper using pytest and I will probably need something to mock methods, request lib and flask lib
+Started adding unit test to solshal-scraper using pytest and I will probably need something to mock methods, request lib and flask lib

 ### Day 33
-Stayed up until late (started the day/night) fixing/improving/updating the docker-compose so the services solshal-web and solshal-scrapper can communicate to each other.
+Stayed up until late (started the day/night) fixing/improving/updating the docker-compose so the services solshal-web and solshal-scraper can communicate to each other.
-I also pushed a good amount of improvements/fixes to solshal-scrapper https://github.com/Solshal/solshal-scrapper/pull/2
+I also pushed a good amount of improvements/fixes to solshal-scraper https://github.com/Solshal/solshal-scraper/pull/2